Julie Brown

-Julie Ann Brown (born August 31, 1958) is an American actress, comedian, musician, writer, and director.
+Julie Ann Brown (born August 31, 1958) is an American actress, comedian, singer, writer, and director.

 Early life

 Brown was born in Van Nuys, California, the daughter of Celia Jane (née McCann) and Leonard Francis Brown.
 Her father worked at NBC in the advertising scheduling department and her mother was a secretary at the same studio complex.
 Both of Brown's grandfathers had worked in the film business.
 Her great-grandfather was character actor Frank O'Connor.

 She attended a Catholic elementary school as a child, and later Van Nuys High School.
 After attending Los Angeles Valley College, she enrolled in the American Conservatory Theater.

 Career

 Brown began her career performing in nightclubs.
 She was a contestant on the game show Whew! (as Annie Brown).
 She started working on television with a guest spot on the sitcom Happy Days.
 She also appeared in the 1981 cult film Bloody Birthday.
 Following a small role in the Clint Eastwood comedy film Any Which Way You Can, comedian Lily Tomlin gave her a part in her 1981 film The Incredible Shrinking Woman.
 She made subsequent appearances on Laverne & Shirley, Buffalo Bill, The Jeffersons, and Newhart.

 In 1984, Brown released her first EP, a five-song album called Goddess in Progress.
 The album parodies popular '80s music combined with her valley-girl personality.
 The songs 'Cause I'm a Blonde" and "The Homecoming Queen's Got a Gun" received international radio airplay.

 In 1987, Brown released her first full-length album, Trapped in the Body of a White Girl.
 The album's music videos received airplay on MTV.
 In 1989, she created and starred in the MTV comedy and music-video show Just Say Julie.
 She played the role of a demanding, controlling, and pessimistic glamour-puss from the valley, making fun of popular music acts, while at the same time introducing their music videos.
+Her run on MTV overlapped with that of Downtown Julie Brown, causing confusion and dismay.
+“She’s kind of a loon.
+The only thing we had in common was our names and that we were on MTV at the same time,” Julie Brown later said of Downtown.
+“This is my new idea: When people look at me and go, ‘Are you Downtown Julie Brown?’—and they’re obviously not seeing a Black woman—I think I should go ‘Yes.’”

 In 1989, CBS commissioned a pilot titled Julie Brown: The Show, featuring Brown as the hostess of a talk show.
 She would interview celebrity guests, interspersed with scripted scenarios.
 The pilot was aired, but the show was not picked up.

 Brown's film career began in 1988 with the release of the film Earth Girls Are Easy, written by, produced by, and featuring Brown.
 It was based loosely on a song by the same name from her debut EP.
 The film also starred Jeff Goldblum, Geena Davis, and then-unknown comedians Jim Carrey and Damon Wayans.
 In 1990, she appeared in the film The Spirit of '76.